 Oral Probiotics Show Efficacy in Dealing with Dermatitis and Eczema

 Odds are that you or someone you know has suffered from dermatitis.
-Dermatitis, or eczema, is an umbrella term that we use to describe a set of (often chronic) dermatological conditions, that affects an estimated 10% of the US population and 17% of the Canadian population.1,2 And if you have any experience with the condition, then you know that it can run the gamut from annoying to debilitating.
+Dermatitis, or eczema, is an umbrella term that we use to describe a set of (often chronic) dermatological conditions, that affects an estimated 10% of the US population and 17% of the Canadian population.1,2 And if you have any experience with the skin condition, then you know that it can run the gamut from annoying to debilitating.

 A Better Understanding of Dermatitis